 But a part of this appeal is also owed to the constant exposure of slots we find in popular media and ads.
 Slots, just like the roulette wheel, are nearly featured on any casino promotion and are one of the first things movies show when featuring casinos.
 And movies aren’t the only ones.
 In fact, anything from famous singers to puzzle games has been associated with slots ever since the early days of pop culture.

-Slots and Movies
+Slot Machine and Movies

 Can you remember just how many times you’ve seen someone hit a slot jackpot in a popular movie?
 The answer is probably a lot, isn’t it?
 From the Griswolds who went home with 4 Dodge Vipers in Vegas Vacation to Max Peterson who took two jackpots in Echelon Conspiracy, movies just can’t get enough of slot wins.

 And the relationship doesn’t stop here.
 Popular movies are one of the most profitable slot themes for any reputed game designer, from IGT to Playtech, Microgaming and NetEnt.
 Just imagine what the slot world would be without Jurassic Park, Iron Man slots series, Aliens, or Ghostbusters.
 The answer would probably be dull and un-inspiring.

 Many of the Hollywood movie studio giants had licensing with major gaming software providers.
 Playtech especially have a background with licensing Marvel (now terminated license since they got acquired by Disney) and DC comic book characters to turn them into online slot machine titles.

 Hollywood movies aren’t the only thing bitten by the slot bug.
 There are also a number of cult board games and game shows that have tried to leave their mark on the slot world.
 IGT’s game designs are the most prominent examples of the bunch, having ported anything from classic games like Monopoly and Cluedo to a complete series of Wheel of Fortune slots.